 Traveling is an incredible experience!
-A possibility to discover new places, to get to know new people, to try new foods, and to immerse in a new culture.
+A possibility to discover new places, get to know new people, try new foods, and immerse in a new culture.
 Sounds great, doesn’t it?

 But behind every great trip, there is a lot of planning, writing lists, research, and packing.
 Doesn’t matter if you go camping, take a cruise, play tourist in a glamorous city, go road tripping with RV or walk days on a pilgrim route, you need to pack your bags.

 “He who would travel happily must travel light.” – Antoine de St. Exupery

 I try to travel as lightly as possible because every airline has its own rules on luggage size and it’s better to be safe than pay those extra baggage fees.

 After walking 105km (65miles) of Camino de Santiago, I realized that we could have left our sleeping bags at home, should have brought some bug spray with us and there was no need to have all those beauty products weighing down my already heavy backpack.

 It’s hard to decide on what to take and what to leave, and let’s be honest, most of us pack things we never use on our travels.
 What a waste of space!

 So over time, I have started to save space in my luggage by taking with me products that work for multiple purposes.
 Why should I take with me 3 different creams, when just one product works for the whole body?
 Yes, you heard right, it is possible!